The dry patches of skin you get with psoriasis can be itchy and uncomfortable, but the right treatment plan can help.

 - Tacalcitol (Bonalfa and Curatoderm)

 Your doctor also may recommend that you use vitamin D along with a steroid.
-Two combination medications – Taclonex and Enstilar – each contain both calcipotriene (vitamin D) and betamethasone dipropionate (a steroid).
+Two combination medications, Enstilar and Taclonex, each contain both calcipotriene (vitamin D) and betamethasone dipropionate (a steroid).

 Retinoids, like tazarotene (Tazorac), can help speed up the growth and shedding of skin cells.
 These foams, gels, or creams are made with vitamin A and come in different strengths.
-Typically, you put a small dab on the inflamed area and rub it in before bed..
+Typically, you put a small dab on the inflamed area and rub it in before bed.
+(There are OTC retinoids, but not generally for psoriasis.)

 Doctors usually don’t recommend these for women who are pregnant or might get pregnant.